carterbchris/carterbchris/README.md

    - React
    - Javascript

-🔭 I’m currently working on finishing (TheOdinProject.com) along side another (freeCodeCamp) certificate!
+🔭 I’m currently working on (TheOdinProject.com) along side another (freeCodeCamp) certificate!

 🚀 Want to get in touch or see my portfolio?

 Send me an email carterbchris@gmail.com

 Connect w/ me on LinkedIn https://www.linkedin.com/in/cbcarter97